Pete Walker (baseball)

 Peter Brian Walker (born April 8, 1969) is an American former professional baseball relief pitcher and currently the pitching coach for the Toronto Blue Jays of Major League Baseball (MLB).

 Playing career

 Walker graduated from East Lyme High School in East Lyme, Connecticut, and from Charter Oak State College.
-He played college baseball at Connecticut and earned All-Tournament honors in the Huskies 1990 Big East Conference baseball tournament championship.
+He played college baseball at the University of Connecticut and earned All-Tournament honors in the Huskies 1990 Big East Conference baseball tournament championship.
 Walker was drafted by the New York Mets in 1990 and made his MLB debut for them in 1995.

 On March 17 1996, Walker was traded along with minor leaguer Scott Adair to the San Diego Padres for Roberto Petagine and minor leaguer Luis Arroyo.
 Walker played one game for the Padres before going to the minors.
 In 1997, Walker signed with the Boston Red Sox but never played for them at the major league level.